DEF 14A: Definitive proxy statements

 Administration Of The Plan.
 The plan is administered by our compensation committee, which has the authority to:

-select the individuals who will receive awards, the type of awards granted, the number of shares of our common stock underlying each award and, subject to the provisions of the plan, the terms and conditions of such award;
+the individuals who will receive awards, the type of awards granted, the number of shares of our common stock underlying each award and, subject to

-construe the plan and any award documents delivered to participants under the plan; and
+the plan and any award documents delivered to participants under the plan; and

-prescribe, amend, and rescind rules and procedures relating to the plan.
+- prescribe, amend, and rescind rules and procedures relating to the plan.

 The compensation committee may delegate to one or more of our officers some or all of its authority under the plan.
 However, the compensation committee may not delegate its authority to (i) grant stock options or other awards under the plan to our officers who are required to file reports of their beneficial ownership of our stock under Section 16 of the Securities Exchange Act of 1934, or (ii) to make awards that are intended to constitute "qualified performance-based compensation" under Section 162(m) of the Code.